Nathan Healy

 San Jose Electricity Prices

-California electricity rates have climbed from 22.8 cents per kWh in 2021 to 31.9 cents per kWh in 2024—a 40% increase in just three years.
-San Jose residents now pay nearly double the national average of 16.5 cents per kWh.
+California’s average electricity rate rose from 22.8 cents per kWh in 2021 to 31.9 cents per kWh in 2024 — a roughly 40% increase in just three years.
+The national average over the same period rose from 13.7 to 16.5 cents per kWh.

 Price of Energy: California vs National Average